Program Contact: Timothy Ferrarotti 203 582-7782

-Quinnipiac is a member of the Physician Assistant Education Association (PAEA) and accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
+Quinnipiac is a member of the Physician Assistant Education Association (PAEA).

 MHS Physician Assistant Program of Study*